Alex313031/thorium/docs/BUILDING_WIN.md

 You can get a list of all of the other build targets from GN by running `gn ls out\thorium` from the command line.
-To compile one, pass to Ninja the GN label with no preceding "//" (so for `//chrome/test:unit_tests` use autoninja -C out/Default chrome/test:unit_tests).
+To compile one, pass to Ninja the GN label with no preceding "//" (so for `//chrome/test:unit_tests` use autoninja -C out\thorium chrome/test:unit_tests).

 ## Install/Run Thorium